cfreer/PerfectTeam/reports/weekly_status_report_5.md

 - Combine front and backend to create a beta release (Everyone)

 ### Progress and Issues
+We reformatted our backend this week by switching from a Java Object Oriented Programming approach to just using a JavaScript API.
+We also connected our front and backend using this API and added API testing.

 ### Plans and Goals
 - Finalize suggested players feature (Caroline)